 - Understand Optimizely's Stats Engine, its calculations, and how it affects your results

-- Explain the difference between our Stats Engine and other methodologies
+- Distinguish between our Stats Engine and other methodologies

 Optimizely’s Stats Engine powers our statistical significance calculations.
-It uses a statistical framework that is optimized to enable experimenters to run tests with high statistical rigor while making it easy for anyone to interpret results.
-Specifically, Stats Engine will allow customers to make business decisions on results as tests are running, regardless of preset sample sizes and the number of goals and variations in a test.
+It uses a statistical framework that is optimized to enable experimenters to run experiments with high statistical rigor while making it easy for anyone to interpret results.
+Specifically, Stats Engine allows you to make business decisions on results as experiments are running, regardless of preset sample sizes and the number of goals and variations in an experiment.

 As with all statistical calculations, it is impossible to predict a variation's lift with certainty.
 This is why our Results page displays Optimizely’s level of confidence in the results that you see.
 This way, you can make sophisticated business decisions from your results without an expert level of statistical knowledge.

 Optimizely is the first platform to offer this powerful but easy-to-understand statistical methodology.
 Other statistics frameworks don’t make this so easy.